 Athena’s research program aims to contribute to academic and societal understanding of key factors in innovation processes, and enriching science with increased societal legitimacy and improved research utilization in a wide variety of societal sectors, such as health, agriculture, environment and energy.
 Within science we particularly (though not exclusively) focus on new developments in the field of life sciences.

-Athena Institute consists of three sections:
+Athena Institute consists of two sections:

 - Science Communication, headed by Prof. dr. J.E.W.
 Broerse